-She quickly fell in love with the children and decided to become a professor herself, providing teachers with the training they need to help students.
+She quickly fell in love with teaching the children and decided to become a professor herself, providing teachers with the training they need to help students.
 That decision brought her to UNC where she obtained her doctoral degree and is now a leading instructor and researcher in her field.
-Through her teaching and research, Correa-Torres strives to create better communication between visually impaired students and their teachers, and shares her research with other Special Education professionals at conferences worldwide.
+Through her teaching and research, Correa-Torres strives to create better communication between visually impaired students and their teachers and shares her research with other Special Education professionals at conferences worldwide.

 Prepare to train the next generation of special education teachers and conduct ground-breaking research.
 With a growing number of students who have special educational needs, schools throughout the United States and around the world need effective leaders who can create positive change through evidence-based practice.

 With a doctoral degree in special education from UNC, you’ll be prepared to assume leadership positions in colleges, universities, agencies, businesses, government entities and public/private schools.
 You can also publish your research work in professional journals and hold leadership positions in professional organizations.